Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 How can anthropologists and filmmakers engage with and empower marginalised individuals and communities?
 Since the 1950s, ethnographic filmmakers and theorists have advocated for participatory methods.
 By considering a range of case studies, this panel will explore how anthropologists and filmmakers today are continuing to use audio-visual, performative and multi-media strategies to ‘visibilise’ social lives in collaboration with communities, and to provide creative ways to pursue social justice.
 Case studies include young Mozambican’s ethnographic musical films, drag culture, asylum-seekers/refugees’ films and considering the movement of film from the margins to mainstream media.

-Hosted in collaboration with University of Sussex with the participation of Thomas Austin, Karen Boswall, Catherine Donaldson, Lauren Greenwood, Joe Ellefsen, Charles Brownlow, Poppy Bennett, Vitoria de Souza, and Harry Candlish.
+Hosted in collaboration with University of Sussex with the participation of Karen Boswall, Catherine Donaldson, Lauren Greenwood, Joe Ellefsen, Charles Brownlow, Poppy Bennett, Vitoria de Souza, and Harry Candlish.

 -